ocular-d/markdown-oas/README.md

 markdown-oas ./api/swagger/oas.yaml ./README.md
 ```

-This will read the specified OAS file and generate a table describing the API inside the target markdown file.
+This will read the specified OAS file and generate a table describing the API endpoints inside the target markdown file.

 The `markdown-oas` script will look for the for the following piece of text inside the target markdown file to do its stuff: